Fikret Mujkić: Hospitality entrepreneurship

-After retiring from playing football in 1977, Mujkić began running a kafana at Sarajevo's Baščaršija with his brother Midhat "Medo" Mujkić, also a former footballer.
+After retiring from playing football professionally in 1977, Mujkić began running a kafana at Sarajevo's Baščaršija with his brother Midhat "Medo" Mujkić, also a former professional footballer.
 Located across the alley from the famous Željo ćevabdžinica (ćevapi parlour), the watering hole named MP immediately became known colloquially as Kod Piketa (Pike's), garnering considerable popularity in the city during the 1980s as the favourite hangout for population of surrounding mahalas.

-The kafana was also frequented by professional footballers, including FK Sarajevo star Safet "Pape" Sušić who reportedly readily utilized it for meetings with representatives of clubs chasing his signature.
+The kafana was also frequented by professional footballers, including FK Sarajevo star Safet "Pape" Sušić who reportedly readily utilized it for business meetings with representatives of football clubs chasing his signature.
 During spring 1982, ahead of the upcoming World Cup in Spain where he had been poised for a starring role with Yugoslavia, twenty-seven-year-old Sušić—being pursued by Serie A clubs Inter Milan and A.C.
 Torino—reportedly signed a pre-contract with the nerazzurri at Pike's.
 Due to the sought-after player later also committing to Torino, the transfer became subject of a legal dispute between the two Italian clubs and Sušić ended up in Paris Saint-Germain.

 The Mujkić brothers later reportedly had a falling out for unspecified reasons.
 Following the Bosnian War, Medo began working as a taxi driver, a job he did in Sarajevo until his death in December 2020.

 Administrative work

-Mujkić is currently a member of Bosnian-Herzegovinian Football Association's executive board where he's representing Tuzla Canton's FA.
+Mujkić is currently a member of Bosnian-Herzegovinian Football Association's executive board where he represents Tuzla Canton's FA.